lingtalfi/kaminos/app/class/KamilleWidgets/doc/implementation-notes.md

 If you have super controls which do not refer to a particular tag, you can still use the "type" property, but you will have to create your own names.

+Note the key referencing the control array.
+In the example above, the "myidentifier" is used.
+You could use the default numeric keys (implicitly set by php) if you wanted to, the only reason identifiers are handy is when you want to have more control on the controls order (as we will see later).

 Controls